 Alaska has a style all its own, and it doesn’t take long for any visitor to notice it’s a little bit different than anywhere else.
-From staples like XTRATUFs to Carhartts, fashion in the Last Frontier is all about utility, layering and Alaska pride.
+From staples like XTRATUFs to Carhartts, fashion in the state is all about utility, layering and Alaska pride.
 There are a number of talented and creative local artists whose clothing designs have become classics and are sold all over the state.
 Here are a few of our favorites:

 Photo courtesy Salmon Sisters.

 It doesn’t get much cooler than a pair of sisters who work as commercial fisherwomen in the Bering Sea during the summer, and clothing designers/business owners in the winter.
 The sisters specialize in cozy sweaters and leggings as well as comfy tank tops and T-shirts, all featuring an ocean-inspired lifestyle through artistic screen-printing.
 The company is based out of Homer, but their clothes can be found at retailers across the state and online.
 For an added Alaska factor, you can purchase boxes of wild-caught salmon on their website.
 Even better, a portion of their sales supports great organizations like the Alaska Marine Conservation Council, Great Land Trust and The Salmon Project.

 Hulin Designs, another local favorite, creates Alaska-themed clothing by hand on a small-batch screen print.
 Many of the designs pay homage to iconic Alaska locations like a cross street in midtown Anchorage and a chairlift at Girdwood’s ski resort.
 One of the most popular designs showcases another object of state pride: good old Alaska beer.